The d-separation criterion in Categorical Probability

 The converse direction of showing that categorical $d$-connectedness implies classical $d$-connectedness works similarly.
 Let $p$ be an undirected path between $X \in \mathcal{X}$ and $Y \in \mathcal{Y}$ in $\varphi_{\textrm{cut}}$.
 We assume without loss of generality that all wires in $p$ are distinct.
 Furthermore, we also assume without loss of generality that $p$ is of the form, in terms of the notation from \Cref{defn:categoricalSep}\ref{doubleHead},

 where every wire that is in between $A$ and $B$ is not contained in $\An(\mathcal{X})$ or $\An(\mathcal{Y})$, or equivalently that every wire in $p$ that is also in $\An(\mathcal{X})$ is directly reached from $X$ by output-to-input traversals in $p$, and similarly for all wires in $\An(\mathcal{Y})$.
-This property can be achieved by taking every wire in $p$ which is additionally in $\An(\mathcal{X})$ and replace it by the path from $X$ to it by a sequence of output-to-input traversals, and similarly for every wire in $\An(\mathcal{Y})$.
+This property can be achieved by taking every wire in $p$ which is additionally in $\An(\mathcal{X})$ and replace it with the path from $X$ to it by a sequence of output-to-input traversals, and similarly for every wire in $\An(\mathcal{Y})$.
 Note that this replacement may involve changing the starting and ending wires $X$ and $Y$ as well.

 In order to turn $p$ into a DAG path $p'$ that witnesses classical $d$-separation, we need to remove all direct input-to-input traversals of a box in $p$; direct output-to-output traversals cannot occur due to the assumption that every box has exactly one output.
 We can hence simply add to $p$ the unique output wire of every box that has an input-to-input traversal in $p$, and we obtain a valid DAG path $p'$.